yukunchen113/VariationalAutoEncoder/README.md

 ![Reconstruction constraint with: initial multiplier value (kl_mul_val_step) as 0, initial reconstruction bound (recon_bound) as 0.01, KLD increase speed as 1/75000 per step, KLD decrease speed as 1/10000000000 per step, decrease tolerence before bound increase is 500 steps, and the reconstruction bound increase as 0.00005.
 This qualites of this step are: step number 300000, total loss of 0.081, Regularization loss of 0.209, Reconstruction loss of 0.052, kl weight of 0.136598, Reconstruction Bound of 0.043450.
 Used MSE.](images/ReconstructionConstraint.jpg)

-### Architecture Tuning
-- test from minimum capacity model to highest.

-### Analysis of the latent space:
-- as the representation changes
-- as the representation increases in size
-- plot of space with umap/tsne
-- Transformation between two reconstructions
-- analysis of effect on latent space per sample
-	- as a measure of distance.
-- VAE space vs AE space
-- how do the embeddings behave when a new label is introduced (eg. if we have a 1, and 7, what happens if we introduce a 8) How fast does the distributions realign themselves?

-## Going Beyond
-Add in noise as part of the latent representation,
-- Use a very small latent representation which is trained, rest is noise.

-## Future Work
-- add tensorboard
-- celeba